JakobBruenker/monadic-bang/README.md

 y = do when nuclearStrikeDetected $ do log !launchMissiles
 ```

 `x` will launch the missiles regardless of whether or not a strike has been detected.
-But it will only log the results if in the case of detection.
+But it will only log the results in the case of detection.
 `y` will only launch the missiles (and log the results) if a strike has been detected.

 The desugaring: